rutanio/Fluid-PaperWallet/README.md

 Notice of Copyrights and Licenses:
 ---------------------------------------
-The EXOS Paper Wallet project, software and embedded resources are copyright OpenExO.
+The Rutanio Paper Wallet project, software and embedded resources are copyright OpenExO.

-The EXOS Paper Wallet name and logo are not part of the open source license.
+The Rutanio Paper Wallet name and logo are not part of the open source license.

 Portions of the all-in-one HTML document contain JavaScript codes that